learnlatex/learnlatex.github.io/en/lesson-03.md

 first chance to see how to use the examples here on `learnlatex.org`.

-If you are using a local LaTeX installation, in your editor create a new file called `first.tex`, and either copy&endash;paste the text below or type it in.
+If you are using a local LaTeX installation, in your editor create a new file called `first.tex`, and either copy–paste the text below or type it in.
 If you are using the on-line systems, you can just click on the buttons in the example to try it out!
 We suggest you try out the on-line options even  if you have set up LaTeX locally: this is a good chance to see how the different